Ctrl

 Trial question

-What is the role of β-blockers in patients with myocardial infarction who underwent early coronary angiography and had a preserved ejection fraction?
+What is the role of β-blockers in patients with MI who underwent early coronary angiography and had a preserved ejection fraction?

 Study design